keenkangaroos/ripple/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

- The product allows you to instantly create a playlist of the Billboard topping hits from any era/genre you desire.
+ This product allows you to instantly create a playlist of the Billboard Top 40 hits from any year you desire.

 ## Problem ##
   > Describe the problem your product solves.